 I do own some Aphria stock.
 It was trading far too high for some time, but we've finally returned to reality.
 I own it for a simple reason.
 They have been well ahead of the game in terms of production and revenue creation compared to many competitors.
 That's all I see when I look at the stock.
 Pending Health Canada approvals, the company expects to be harvesting 255,000 kilograms of cannabis from its production by the end of 2019.
 If they can do that, they'll be one of the biggest producers in the industry.
 Coupled with a strong balance sheet that other names don't have, I still like this stock despite the drama.

 On a revenue basis, Aphria did great.
-Net revenue increased 154% to $21.67 billion.
+Net revenue increased 154% to $21.67 million.
 As has been relatively expected for the Canadian producers, recreational sales did not create anything exciting for Aphria in terms of profits.
 The supply is simply not there yet; and the costs being incurred in ramping up the business are definitely showing.
 Year over year, gross profits (including fair valuations) actually decreased 3.5% to $5.98 million.
 Operating expenses increased over $20 million to $27.54 million.
 This brings operating income, or rather losses in this case, to $21.55 million.

 So how did the company report diluted earnings per share of $0.22?
 That's a 450% increase year over year.
 The gains stemmed from non-operating items, primarily investments.
 Aphria reported $46.89 million in gains from equity investments.
 It also reported $30.5 million in gains on long-term investments.
 These, rather than operations, are where the quarter's money came from.
 Nevertheless, net income of more than $54.7 million is still nothing to slouch at.